California Gov. Gavin Newsom plays Trump card in fight against recall

 “Elder was wildly successful at mobilizing conservative voters, but it looks like he motivated liberals too — for Newsom,” Mr. Schnur said in an email.

-Despite the encouraging poll numbers, Democrats who rolled their eyes for more than a year at the recall effort are now campaigning as if Mr. Newsom’s political life depended on it.
+Despite the encouraging poll numbers, Democrats who rolled their eyes for more than a year at the recall effort are now campaigning as if Mr. Newsom’s political life depends on it.

 President Biden is scheduled to stump Monday with Mr. Newsom in Long Beach, topping a string of Democratic heavyweights making campaign stops in the Golden State, including Vice President Kamala D. Harris, Minnesota Sen. Amy Klobuchar and Massachusetts Sen. Elizabeth Warren.

-The announced Biden visit prompted eye-rolling from Republicans, including Mr. Elder, who alluded to Mr. Biden’s plummeting approval rating following the botched withdrawal of U.S. troops from Afghanistan.
+The announced Biden visit prompted eye rolling from Republicans, including Mr. Elder, who alluded to Mr. Biden’s plummeting approval rating following the botched withdrawal of U.S. troops from Afghanistan.

 “If Gavin Newsom thinks that flying in Joe Biden and Kamala Harris — not exactly the most admired government officials at the present time — will make him look better, that’s all you need to know about how oblivious and detached Newsom is from a large majority of Californians,” tweeted Mr. Elder.